-ACTIVATING TROLLEY SOUNDS
+ACTIVATING SPECIAL SOUNDS

-Your ProtoSounds® equipped engine features an operator controlled trolley announcement sound set that can be activated in one of three ways, in automatic mode, manual mode or in layout controlled mode.
+Your ProtoSounds® equipped engine features an operator controlled announcement sound set that can be activated in one of three ways, in automatic mode, manual mode or in layout controlled mode.
 Once activated, this easy to use feature plays digitally reproduced sounds of a trolley stop.

-Option 1 - Automatic Mode: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds No. 5906 bell activation button) you can activate the feature by entering forward or reverse and pressing and holding the bell button for one second at which time the operator will hear the driver announce the next trolley stop location.
-Continued holding of the bell button will be followed by a special "passenger dong" sound which indicates that a passenger wishes to exit the car at the current stop.
-At this point the operator should release the bell button if he wishes to stop the car.
-If the operator continues to hold the bell button down, the car will continue travelling down the track until the operator chooses to release the bell button.
-This option gives the operator the true sense of acting as the PCC driver and responding to the passenger's desire to leave the trolley (as heard from the "passenger dong" sound).
-It also allows the operator to announce the next stop well before coming to the desired trolley stop and precisely control where the PCC car does finally stop.
-This option is the default setting for the TAS feature.
+Option 1 - Automatic Mode: If you are using a separate bell button controller to ring your bell (like the Lionel Railsounds No. 5906 bell activation button) you can activate the feature by entering forward or reverse and pressing and holding the bell button for one second at which time the operator will hear the driver announce the next Galloping GooseTM stop or location.
+Continued holding of the bell button will be followed by a special "Air Release" sound which indicates.
+At this point the operator should release the bell button if he wishes to stop the Galloping GooseTM.
+If the operator continues to hold the bell button down, the Galloping and precisely control where the Galloping $Goose^{TM}$ does finally stop.
+This option is the default setting for the SAS feature.

-Once the bell button is released, the PCC car will sound a single bell "ding" and come to an automatic stop even though power to the track has not been interrupted by the operator.
-Once stopped, the TAS feature will play the sound of the doors opening followed by the sounds of passengers leaving the car and others arriving.
-During this event, the operator can expect to hear a variety of different sounds, including the driver asking the passengers to move to the back, to forward once TAS has completed.

-After Hearing The Passenger Dong Sound

-Release The Railsounds®

-Bell Button To Stop The Car
+GooseTM will continue traveling down the track until the operator chooses to release the bell button.
+This option gives the operator the true sense of acting as the Galloping GooseTM driver and responding to the passenger's desire to leave the Galloping GooseTM.
+It also allows the operator to announce the next stop well before coming to the desired Galloping GooseTM stop

-have their fare ready as well as the sounds of footsteps, general passenger conversational sounds as well as outside street corner sounds.
-After a set period of time, the operator can expect to hear the a double bell ding, followed by the car door closing.
-Immediately following the door closing, the motor will be engaged and the PCC car will automatically take off.
-The TAS feature will automatically start the car back up in the same direction it was travelling when the TAS feature was activated.
-So if the car was travelling forward before TAS was activated, it will continue travelling
+Once the bell button is released, the Galloping GooseTM will come to an automatic stop even though power to the track has not been interrupted by the operator.
+Once stopped, the SAS feature will play the sound of the doors opening followed by the sounds of the Colarado wilderness with the sound of a white water river in the distance.
+During this event, the operator can expect to hear a variety of different sounds, including thunder, cows, sheep, birds and four horn blasts indicating the Galloping GooseTM is getting ready to leave.
+After a set period of time, the operator can expect to hear the "Please close the door!", followed by the car door closing.
+Then two horn blasts for forward or three for reverse followed by the bell ringing.
+Immediately following the door closing, the motor will be engaged and the Galloping Goose[TM] will automatically take off.
+The Bell will shut of by itself after 5 seconds.
+The SAS feature will automatically start the Galloping Goose[TM] back up in the same direction it was travelling when the SAS feature was activated.
+So if the Galloping GooseTM was travelling forward before SAS was activated, it will continue travelling forward once SAS has completed.

-Option 2 Manual Mode The TAS feature is armed in the same manner as Option 1, but instead, after the "passenger dong" sound has played and the bell button released, the car will not automatically stop.
-To activate the rest of the TAS features, the operator must stop the car and place it in the neutral position by interrupting the transformer throttle.
-The car will not automatically start up again after the initial TAS sounds have played, Instead, the sounds will continue to repeat themselves giving the operator the ability to leave the car at the stop for longer periods of time.
+Option 2 Manual Mode

+The SAS feature is armed in the same manner as Option 1, except that the Galloping Goose will not automatically stop when the bell button is released.
+To activate the rest of the SAS feature, the operator must stop the car and place it in the neutral position by interrupting the transformer throttle.
+The Galloping Goose will not automatically start up again after the initial SAS sounds have played.
+Instead, the sounds will continue, giving the operator the ability to leave the car at the stop for longer periods of time.
 When the operator is ready to leave the stop, the transformer throttle must be interrupted again.
-This will be followed by the sound of a double bell ding the doors closing.
-After the door closing, TAS will automatically reengage the motor and the car will proceed away from the trolley stop.
-Like Option 1, the car will continue on in the same direction it was traveling before TAS was activated.
+This will be followed by the sound of the doors closing, after which the SAS will automatically reengage the motor and the Galloping Goose will continue in the same direction that it was traveling before SAS was activated.